ericrosenberg1/aircraft-tracker-bot/README.md

 4. Update config.py with your credentials for https://opensky-network.org.
 5. Sign up for the X 2.0 API (formerly Twitter).
 Get your keys and add them to twitter_config.py.
 6. Run python update_aircraft_db.py to generate a database of aircraft.
 Run python main.py to run the app.
-7. Set up a cron job to run the aircraft list update monthly and keep main.py running as desired.
+7. Set up a cron job to update the aircraft list monthly and keep main.py running as desired.

 ## Usage

-When connected to your desired social media accounts and running, it will automatically share aircraft details.
-For example, in a Tweet.
+When connected to your desired social media accounts and running, it will automatically share aircraft details, such as in a Tweet.

 ## Contributing

 I welcome contributions and suggestions!
-Please refer to the [Contributing Guidelines](CONTRIBUTING.md) for more information.
+You can join the project, submit a pull request, or join as a regular contribution.
-The biggest goals for the project are to add these features:
+The biggest goals for the project for the future include these features:
 - Simpler installation and setup for people without code knowledge
 - A web GUI to run and manage the app
 - More social networks